Frequently asked Questions

 Who is eligible to apply for a grant?

-Non-profits outside the U.S. are also eligible to apply, but they must have an official charitable designation recognized in their country.
+Nonprofit organizations with 501(c)(3) status or international organizations with the equivalent nonprofit or NGO status in their country are eligible to apply.
+Non-profits outside the U.S. are also eligible, as long as they have an official charitable designation recognized in their country.

 How does the Sawyer Foundation prioritize projects for funding?

-When applying, organizations should consider how their project will:
+When reviewing applications, we consider how a project will:

-- Support long-term sustainability and best practices in water filtration.
+- Support long-term sustainability in water filtration and access

-Applicants are encouraged to highlight how their work adds value to the global effort to provide clean drinking water and improve filter effectiveness.
+Applicants are encouraged to highlight how their work adds value to the broader effort to provide clean drinking water and improve filtration effectiveness worldwide.

 How do I apply for a grant?

-Applications must be submitted as a single PDF document via email to grants@sawyerfoundation.org with the subject line: “Sawyer Foundation Application.”
+To apply, email a single PDF to grants@sawyerfoundation.org with the subject line: “Sawyer Grant Application – [Your Organization Name]”.

 What is the deadline for applications?